Gaetano Sciolari Trumpet Chandelier

 He led the family business with a passionate vision.
 Within years, he expanded the business and started working with other light companies worldwide.

 Gaetano Sciolari created lights for Stilnovo and Stilkronen (Italy), Lightolier and Progress Lighting (USA), S.A.
-Boulanger (Belgium), Helestra and Leola (West Germany), Lyfa (Denmark), Amilux, France and some other companies and off course for his own Italian family business; the Sciolari company in Rome and Milan; where all the lighting business at that time was present.
+Boulanger (Belgium), Helestra and Leola (West Germany), Lyfa (Denmark), Amilux, France and some other companies and of course for his own Italian family business; the Sciolari company in Rome and Milan; where all the lighting business at that time was present.

 Sciolari was the founder and the first president of the trade association of Italian manufacturers of lighting fixtures, the AIDI.
 The Associazione Italiana di Illuminazione was founded in 1958 and still exists today.

 Unfortunately, not much is known about the company.
 S.A.
 Boulanger is famous for the large amount of lamps the company produced that are designed by Gaetano Sciolari.
 S.A.
-Boulanger ended business somewhere in the early 80s.
+Boulanger ended business somewhere in the early eighties.
 There is nothing to be found in the Belgian Official Journal about the company/factory.
 The journal goes back to 1983.

 The company is not to be confused by the other Boulanger company from Belgium: Les Ateliers Boulanger NV from Brussels.
 More info about that company over here.